 We are supporting people and businesses in the Albury to Illabo area with opportunities to work, learn and grow their business.

 It’s at times like these you realise how important your community really is.
-Last year we spent time in one of our communities, the beautiful town of Junee in southern NSW.
+We spent time in one of our communities, the beautiful town of Junee in southern NSW.

 A tight-knit town with a proud rail history… but we’ll let the locals tell you all about it!

 Find out how Inland Rail is giving regions a boost and more.

 The Inland Rail Scholarship Program supports students from local communities through their full undergraduate course.
 We have partnered with Charles Sturt University, the University of Southern Queensland and La Trobe University to offer scholarships to regional students pursuing studies and careers in STEM (science, technology, engineering and maths) and related fields.

 Students who live along the Inland Rail route are invited to apply for scholarships valued up to $20,000, or the equivalent of $5,000 for every year of study during the undergraduate degree.

 First Nations peoples and those experiencing financial hardship are particularly encouraged to apply for assistance.

 We are pleased to support local community groups to run events and activities through our Community Sponsorships and Donations Program.

 We offer four open rounds of funding each year.